sygiegiehs/my-ClashProfile/README.md

-# my-ClashRules
+# my-ClashProfile
-A backup and share of my Merge profile for [Clash Verge](https://github.com/clash-verge-rev/clash-verge-rev).
+A backup and share of my profile for [Clash Verge](https://github.com/clash-verge-rev/clash-verge-rev).
+Something sensitive like the subscription URL is hidden.